approach0/guide/index.md

 contain the content you may find relevant to your query.

 ### What the search engine actually looks for?
-This search engine only indexes
+The current online version only indexes
 [Mathematics StackExchange](http://math.stackexchange.com)
 site right now.